git-tram/political.dailyexpression.net/about.md

 title: About
 ---

-This blog will be my medium for expressing myself and trying to find reason in these expressions.
-I will not set goals for this blog but I will try to be consistent in posting.
+This blog will be my medium for expressing, evaulating, and checking my political beliefs

-In due course, I will be able to improve my writing and understanding of my thoughts.

 Thank you for reading.